 - A specific example of this approach can be illustrated with regard to the existing Battery Lane Bike Lane.
-This Plan recommends that the Battery Lane bike lanes be extended to terminate at the intersections of Woodmont Avenue and Old Georgetown Road, rather than the current through-block terminus. - At the time of implementation, intersection improvements should be based on the best practices available from the transportation planning field nationwide, including the National Association of City Transportation Officials (NACTO), Congress for New Urbanism (CNU) and American Association of State Highway Officials (AASHTO).
+This Plan recommends that the Battery Lane bike lanes be extended to terminate at the intersections of Woodmont Avenue and Old Georgetown Road, rather than the current mid-block terminus. - At the time of implementation, intersection improvements should be based on the best practices available from the transportation planning field nationwide, including the National Association of City Transportation Officials (NACTO), Congress for New Urbanism (CNU) and American Association of State Highway Officials (AASHTO). - Future evaluation should specifically evaluate a concurrent exclusive pedestrian phase (i.e. a pedestrian scramble or Barnes Dance) for all crossings of the Woodmont Avenue/ Bethesda Avenue intersection during periods of peak pedestrian demand, especially weekends when traffic congestion is less of a concern.